Conferences and Workshops

 This paper, based on my doctoral fieldwork in Port Harcourt, aims to show the role of Neo-Pentecostal Christianity in the conversion of the so-called ‘secret cultists’ or ‘militants’ by transforming and freeing them from threats, including them in a new ‘family’ of ‘born-agains’ and controlling their rebel bodies.
 Port Harcourt is the principle oil city of the crude exporting region of the Niger Delta, Nigeria.
 This area became a ‘red zone’ after kidnapping increased in 2009.
 For unemployed youth, cultism and armed militancy became a fast way to obtain a denied wealth, even at the cost of widespread fear and insecurity for both the victims and perpetrators hounded by law enforcement and rival cultists.
 Second worldwide in terms of adherents, Neo-Pentecostalism in Nigeria has a long history in opposing the ‘Realm of Darkness’, synonym for secret cults and militancy for many people in the Niger Delta.
 In fact, as I will show, in concurrence with the State’s security concerns, Neo-Pentecostalism proposes a ‘miraculous alternative’ to search well-being, converting youth’s grievances from those of violence to faith, leading them away from brutalities and giving them a peaceful collective identity, a safe new ‘family’ for the generation ‘arrested by God’.

-Title: "Neo-Pentecostalism and the Oil Crisis in the Niger Delta, Nigeria."
+Edgbaston, UK.
+Title: “Neo-Pentecostalism and the Oil Crisis in the Niger Delta, Nigeria”.

-Title: "Inequalities, armed struggles and Neo-Pentecostalism in the oil producing city of Port Harcourt, Nigeria"
+University of Catania, Italy.
+Panel on Pentecostalism in Africa.
+Title: “Inequalities, armed struggles and neo-pentecostalism in the oil city of Port Harcourt, Nigeria”.

 View Abstract